-The U.S. Department of State has created a ranking system of three tiers based off of a given country's agreement and compliance with the Trafficking Victims Protection Act (TVPA).
+The U.S. Department of State periodically releases a report outlining their ranking system of three tiers, which are based off of a given country's agreement and compliance with the Trafficking Victims Protection Act (TVPA).
 The TVPA was created by the U.S. Department of State to combat and educate people and governments about human trafficking, This act not only works within American borders, but also across international ones as well.
-It is important because it monitors human trafficking on a global scale, and the act provides more resources to combat human trafficking at all levels, and also to prosecute violators.
+It is important because it monitors human trafficking on a global scale, and provides more resources to combat human trafficking at all levels.
 The act requires the U.S. government to not engage in any contracts with those countries which are found in significant violation of the TVPA.
 The countries that are listed here are all found in the "3rd tier" under the aforementioned act.

-To be a Tier 1 country in regards to the TVPA, a country must be in compliance with the minimum standards of the of the TVPA, with evidence of their being so.
-The Second Tier includes countries that are not yet fulfilling their obligations for the minimum TVPA standards, but are actively trying to get there.
+To be a Tier 1 country in regards to the TVPA, a country must be in compliance with the minimum standards of the of the TVPA, with evidence of their compliance readily available.
+Tier 2 includes countries that are not yet fulfilling their obligations for the minimum TVPA standards, but are actively trying to get there.
 The Second Tier also has a subsection called the "Tier 2 Watch List".
 This is inclusive of countries that claim they are trying to comply with the TVPA standards, but the evidence seen within their countries is to the contrary.
 Facts and data are what puts the countries in their respective designated sections, and this is an important part of the TVPA.
-It allows the U.S. Department of State to distinguish which countries are just saying they want to change, and the countries that actually are.
+It allows the U.S. Department of State to distinguish which countries are just saying they want to change, and which countries actually are.
 This information also helps to mitigate the sharing and use of resources to combat human trafficking, and as useful foreign relations tools all around.

 7. What Creates Circumstances Conducive for Human Trafficking?

 Many of these countries have gone threw unstable governments over the last couple years, if not even longer.
 Such can be seen in the cases of South Sudan, Yemen, Syria, and others.
 It is also difficult to get reliable, accessible data from some of these countries, because they are very closed off and have a state-run media, such as in the case of North Korea and, to a less extreme degree, in Belarus.
 Even when dealing with the fairly developed nation of Russia, it is difficult to get actual data regarding the number of human trafficking victims.
 Some of these countries listed on the Tier 3 have corrupt governments who have turned a blind eye, or, even worse, the governments themselves are directly involved in, and profiteering from, the human trafficking trade.
 Tier 3 countries will be those with the presence of one or more of the three components of human trafficking.
 Looking at the primary component of human trafficking prevailing in each country, they are typically classified as either a "source" (where victims are taken from), "transit" (where victims are moved through), or "destination" (where victims are ultimately sold and resettled) country.

 6. North Africa

 Libya also is a major transit country.
-Libya has been for years going threw civil unrest and a lot of violence, both of which are making it relatively easy for smugglers to get through Libyan borders unhindered because the situation is so unstable.
+Libya has been for years experiencing civil unrest and violence, both of which are making it relatively easy for smugglers to get through Libyan borders unhindered.
 Without a strong Libyan Government, it is almost impossible to combat human trafficking and to enforce anti-human trafficking laws.

 5. Sub-Saharan Africa

 The Sub-Saharan countries that made the list all have similar socioeconomic commonalities.
 Namely, each have large impoverished populations, weak governments, and a great deal of civil violence and unrest.
 Sub-Saharan countries are major source and destination countries alike, especially for children and women.
 South Sudan has corrupt government officials that are actively involved in the prostitution of trafficking victims and forced labor.
 A lot of the victims in South Sudan, apart from the South Sudanese themselves, are from Uganda, Ethiopia, Eritrea, and the Congo.

 4. Middle East

 Thailand is one of the worst countries in the world for human trafficking.
 It is primarily a destination country, though it is also a source and transit one as well.
 A reason why it is so well entrenched in practice in Thailand, and even seemingly unstoppable there, is that the government there is plagued with corruption, and some officials are even actively involved in the trade.
 One excuse is that cops are paid so poorly that they are easily bribed.
-Human trafficking victims in Thailand are inclusive of men, women, and children alike, all of which are used for forced labor and sexual exploitation.
+Human trafficking victims in Thailand are inclusive of men, women, and children alike, all of whom are used for forced labor and sexual exploitation.

 2. Europe and Eurasia

 Russia is also a big transit country, being a bridge between Europe and Asia, as well as a source and destination country.
 Human trafficking victims in Russia seem to be primarily used for forced labor, including construction trades and begging for others.
 Women and children are also sexually exploited all over Russia.
 There is a lot of trafficking within Russia of their own citizens, with girls from rural areas going to the city for sales jobs and ending up in forced prostitution.
 As in Belarus and other countries, it is very difficult to get clear data from the Russian government surrounding human trafficking therein.
 There is also proof that the Russian government is aware of, and possibly even promotes, human trafficking by making deals with neighboring North Korea and Belarus to acquire cheap labor.

 1. Can We Stop Human Trafficking?

 The major commonality among these countries is poverty and violence.
 These socioeconomic factors create situations where people are willing to be illegally trafficked because they are desperate for a better life.
-There would be fewer people willing to do such malicious jobs if the countries they lived in had more economic opportunities to offer, as well as better monitoring and law enforcement practices that made their arrest, prosecution, and punishment for trafficking more probable.
+There would be fewer people willing to do such malicious jobs if the countries they lived in had more economic opportunities to offer, as well as better monitoring and law enforcement practices that would make their arrest, prosecution, and punishment for trafficking more probable.
 Violence and civil unrest creates vulnerable populations of people, and these also contribute to the large-scale problems seen in many of the countries on the Tier 3 list.
 The lack of transparency from governments in getting data is also a major problem, as without proper data it is difficult to gauge and address the situation appropriately.